 - “Then the king told his servants: “Having bound his hands and feet, throw him into the outer darkness, where there will be weeping and grinding of teeth.

 - “For many are called, but few are chosen.”

 Paying Caesar’s tax

-- Then leaving, the Pharisees held a council on how they might trap Him in His words.
+- Then having left, the Pharisees held a council on how they might trap Him in His words.

-- And they sent their disciples along with Herod’s supporters to Him, saying; “Teacher, we did – and do – see that you are true, and the way of God is in the truth you teach.
+- And they send their disciples to Him, along with Herod’s supporters, saying: “Teacher, we *know that you are true, and the way of God is in the truth you teach.
 And you don’t worry about anyone, for you don’t look at the appearance of men.

-- But knowing their wickedness, Jesus said; “You hypocrites; why do you test Me?
+- But having known their wickedness, Jesus said: “You hypocrites; Why do you test Me?

 - “Show Me the coin used for the poll tax.”
 And they brought Him a denarius.

-- And He said to them; “Whose image is this, and whose inscription?”
+- And He says to them: “Whose image is this, and whose inscription?”

-- They told him; “Caesar’s.”
-Then He told them; “Therefore, repay the things of Caesar to Caesar, and the things of God to God.”
+- They tell him: “Caesar’s.”
+Then He tells them: “Therefore, repay the things of Caesar to Caesar, and the things of God to God.”

-- And hearing this, they marveled.
-And leaving Him, they departed.
+- And having heard this, they marveled.
+And having left Him, they departed.